teach-plt/plt-errata/README.md

     TAny kind = parenth ("\\p -> or  [p x | x <-" ++ kind ++ "]") ;
 ```

+p.
+157: BNFC was not ported to Java, C, C++, etc.; rather, the mentioned languages were added as supported backends.

 ### Appendix A

 p.
 175: The arcs in this diagram are not really traceable.